RoboJackets/robocup-pcb/README.md

 ===========
 Welcome to the Georgia Tech RoboJackets repository for management and storage of RoboCup's hardware files!
 Additional information about the team and current projects can be found on the [RoboJackets Website](http://www.robojackets.org/teams/robocup/) and the [RoboJacket Wiki](http://wiki.robojackets.org/w/RoboCup).

-If you are a new member to the RoboCup electrical team and have never used *[git version control](http://git-scm.com/)* before, we highly recommend that you familiarize yourself with it by reading [this guide] (https://github.com/RoboJackets/robocup-firmware/blob/master/doc/Git.md).
+If you are a new member to the RoboCup electrical team and have never used *[git version control](http://git-scm.com/)* before, we highly recommend that you familiarize yourself with it by reading [this guide](https://github.com/RoboJackets/robocup-firmware/blob/master/doc/Git.md).

 ## Sponsor Thank You!